dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 We begin by measuring model nullability understanding externally, because it provides a "skyline" or upper-bound estimate on our ability to extract internal concepts of nullability.

+We have the
-To do this, we have the model complete simple partial programs that require an understanding of nullability.
+model complete simple partial programs that require an understanding of nullability.
 We refer to this suite of programs as `NullabilityEval`.
 All of the tests in this benchmark suite are